OpenFTC/DSktop/README.md

 # DSktop
-An unofficial driver station app for your computer
+An unofficial driver station app for your computer that controls an FTC robot

-This program is currently broken but under active development.

-It will require the use of an OpenFTC-based Robot Controller.
+This project is not under active development.
+A revival of this project should be based on the OpenRC git history, so as to keep pace with the latest version of Robocol.